guchchcug/inverse-problem-theory-algorithms-and-applications-path/course-details.md

 This is the description we show on the course page [here](https://lab.github.com/guchchcug/inverse-problem-theory-algorithms-and-applications).
-This first paragraph will be featured at the top of the page so make it great.
-​

-​
-Be sure to tell the learner about the technology you are teaching, why they should learn it, how they can use it, and what you will teach them.
-​

-Include information on how they can reach you for questions about the content or course.
+# Course description

+Start with a short paragraph describing what you'll teach.
+Be sure to include information on how the course is relevant to the learner.
+This paragraph should answer the question, "Why should I take this course?"

+# What you'll learn

+We'll answer common questions like:
+- What questions would a user have before taking your course?
+- List them all here as bullets

+When you're done, you'll be able to:
+- Describe the things a learner will be able to do after taking your course
+- Break it down into actionable tasks

+# What you'll build

+Add a GIF of the completed project

+See it in action here <-- link to deployed demo of the working project

+# Prerequisites

+What should the learner do or know before taking this course?

+# Project used

+This course makes use of the following open source projects:

+- Link to projects here
+- And here

+# Audience

+Who should take this course?